 Food safety is a key concern for farmers of all sizes.
 Our On-Farm Food Safety Project gives small to mid-size farmers the tools to comply with national best practices.
 Developed in partnership with the USDA, FDA, and a wide range of national partners, the tool was launched by Deputy Secretary Kathleen Merrigan during a press conference at USDA headquarters on December 15, 2011.
 The project gives fruit and vegetable growers access to a free, easy-to-use online tool that guides them through the steps necessary to create a personalized food safety plan.
 With this plan, farmers have the capacity to get GAP certified in food safety, a key requirement for most wholesale buyers.
 This tool is available at our website www.onfarmfoodsafety.org.
 The tool was recently translated into Spanish and has been used in bilingual Wholesale Success Trainings.

-In addition to sourcing local and responsibly produced food for CPS cafeterias, FamilyFarmed.org has also partnered with CPS on a school garden program.
+In addition to sourcing local and responsibly produced food for CPS cafeterias, FamilyFarmed.org has also partnered with CPS on Eat What You Grow, a school garden food safety project.
 Food in school cafeterias must meet strict food safety standards from the farm to the plate.
 Many school gardens do not meet these requirements, so even if students grow produce, they may not be able to eat that produce in their own school cafeteria.
-FamilyFarmed.org and CPS are working to produce a school garden manual and training materials that will allow CPS cafeterias to source produce from their own school gardens.
+FamilyFarmed.org and CPS have produced a school garden manual and training materials that allows CPS cafeterias to source produce from their own school gardens.
 The first school garden grown produce from five pilot schools was served in cafeterias in spring 2013, and the program is rolling out to more CPS locations in fall 2013.